BIW’s largest union to go on strike Monday after rejecting contract offer

 BATH — Bath Iron Works’ largest union is going on strike for the first time in 20 years.

-Members of Local S6 of the Machinists Union, which represents 4,300 of the company’s 6,700 employees, approved the strike and rejected a controversial three-year contract proposal in voting over the weekend, which wrapped up Sunday.
+Members of Local S6 of the Machinists Union, which represents 4,300 of the company’s 6,700 employees, approved the strike and rejected a controversial three-year contract proposal in voting over the weekend.

-An overwhelming 84% of union members voted to strike, according to the Local S6 Facebook page.
+Of union members who cast ballots, an overwhelming 87% voted to strike, according to the Local S6 Facebook page.
+Voting, held online and over phones over throughout the weekend, wrapped up at noon Sunday.
 Exact numbers on how many union members voted to reject the proposed contract weren’t immediately available.

 About a dozen union members burst from the union hall when the results were announced early Sunday afternoon, cheering and waving signs that read “Local S6 on strike.”